precice/precice.github.io/content/docs/adapters/calculix/adapter-calculix-configure.md

 To restart a CalculiX simulation, we need to enable restart files (`<name>.rout`), run the first simulation, and then restart the second simulation from that using a modified input file and renaming the `<name>.rout` to `<name>.rin`.
 See an [example from the community](https://pawel-lojek.medium.com/resuming-fsi-simulations-with-openfoam-calculix-896088861ae).

+{% note %}
+This section might be incomplete or contain inaccuracies.
+Help improve this page: Click "Edit me" to draft your suggestions.
+{% endnote %}

 1. In the `<name>.inp`, modify the end time in the following section:

    ```text